EBENEZER ELLIOTT

 The first piece is a report which appeared in the Sheffield Independent for 17th June 1837.
 Elliott proposed an amendment to a motion on the New Poor Law Bill.
 The Corn Law Rhymer's amendment was greeted noisily amid a clamour for adjournment.

+Mr Ebenezer Elliott said, I shall support the motion, by moving that the operation of the New Poor Law Bill be suspended, until our palaced-paupers repeal their Corn Laws.
+I am by no means sure that I shall carry the amendment, which I am about to read to you; but the press will carry it from sea to sea to the ends of the earth, wherever man is and tyrants are; and every self-supported man ought to get it by heart, and, as a sacred duty, recite it every morning to his plundered family, containing, as it does, volumes of argument, which, based on eternal principles, will be found true when I am dust.
 Before I move my amendment, if there are in this Hall any canting hypocrites who, feigning zeal for the good of the deluded people, come to fight the battle of the aristocracy, I solemnly warn them - (uproar) - in the words of a poor girl, which I remember having heard more than forty years ago, "That them as raises the Bad One cannot always lay him."
 (Great tumult.)
 Let me remind you, as you seem to have forgotten it, that I am one who never told the people of England a lie.
 (Confusion.)
 Standing, perhaps, (though I hope not) among persons, some of whom, I fear, never willingly told the people of England a truth, I proceed to support and second the motion, by moving, "That, because the New Poor Law Bill is the deliberate and almost unanimous act of the whole aristocracy - Whig, Tory; mongrel, Methodist, and Methodist-mongrel; because it is intended to be, like the Reform Bill, another of their safety valves, because, if we had fair play, that is, if we had freedom of trade, no Poor Laws would be needed, except for the palaced paupers - (cheers) - because, if the poor are to live on their own, the rich ought to set them the example - (confusion) - because the Corn Laws prove, that the existence of a body of men who have an interest in lowering profits, and consequently wages, is incompatible with the wellbeing of a fully peopled country - (confusion) - because those laws have converted our tribunals into offices of mockery and wrong, rendering it impossible for an honest juryman to find any criminal, unless he be a bread-tax eater, guilty of any crime, - the most guilty of the victims being less guilty than the least guilty of the victimizers - (great tumult) - because the Corn Laws, if continued, would not only cause a run on the workhouses, which could not be met, but revolutionize and anarchize the nation; because the first fury of the multitudinous victims of the Corn Laws would be diverted from their oppressors to the Guardians of the Unions; because those Guardians ought not to be sacrificed, by standing, in vain, between the aristocracy and that vengeance which is justice; because palaced-paupers, as such, have no right to live, and, of course, no other right, it is criminal to retard their final cure - (uproar) - and because, if the poor are to be deprived of out-door relief, they ought to be placed in the same position in which they stood forty years ago, when wheat could be imported on paying sixpence per quarter duty, instead of about forty shillings, as at present.
 (Cheers, hisses, and confusion.)
 Therefore it is expedient, that the operation of the New Poor Law Act be suspended, until our palaced-paupers shall have repealed their Corn Laws, or until the Corn Laws shall have repealed our palaced-paupers, which we believe they will soon do, effectually and for ever.
 (Loud cheers and uproar.)
+[During the time Mr. Elliott was reading his resolution, the uproar was so great that he could not be heard; and one man had the indecency to exclaim, "It's only mad Elliott: take no notice of him."]
+Elliott's amendment was not seconded.

 This long item was collected by Diane Gascoyne (as was the previous item); it appeared as a report in the Sheffield Daily Independent for January 5th 1839 and was entitled "Lectures On The Corn Laws."